-You can print this document if you wish, but it is better to read it on screen.
+You can print this document if you wish, but the best way to use Information for candidates is to read it on screen.
 Click the links in the document to access other useful online resources such as videos and practice tests, and to find the information you need.

-What is Cambridge English: Key?
+What is Cambridge English: Key for Schools?

-Cambridge English: Key, also known as Key English Test (KET), is a test at A2 level of the Common European Framework of Reference for Languages (CEFR).
-The test has exactly the same types of tasks and questions as Cambridge English: Key for Schools.
+Cambridge English: Key for Schools is a test at Level A2 of the Common European Framework of Reference for Languages (CEFR).
+The test has exactly the same types of tasks and questions as Cambridge English: Key.
 Both tests use English in everyday situations.
-The only difference is that Cambridge English: Key is for people who have left school and may be working.
-You can do Cambridge English: Key as a paper-based or computer-based test.
+The only difference is that Cambridge English: Key for Schools is for candidates who are at school.
+You can do Cambridge English: Key for Schools as a paper-based or computer-based test.